pactflow/docs.pactflow.io/website/docs/docs/on-premises/installation/migrating-from-pact-broker.md

 1. Select one of the Pact Broker databases to update and use going forwards.
 2. Follow instructions above to set up Pactflow using this database.
-3. The Pact Broker instances that was used in the upgrade process and be decommissioned, as the database and it's contents are now available in Pactflow.
+3. The Pact Broker instances that was used in the upgrade process and be decommissioned, as the database and its contents are now available in Pactflow.
 4. Run the Pactflow instance and any other existing Pact Broker instances in parallel.
-You will need to update API calls such as publishing pacts and checking can-i-deploy to utilise both Pactflow and the old Pact Brokers.
+Duplicate the pact publication and pact verification tasks in your pipeline.
+The duplicated task should use the new Pactflow instance details.
 In this way all new data can gradually added to Pactflow while ensuring `can-i-deploy` still has access to production versions of all services.
 5. Continue to run Pactflow and Pact Brokers in parallel.
 Once the Pactflow instance contains all the `production` versions for all the services used in the contract tests the old Pact Broker instances can be safely decommissioned.
-This will allow Pactflow to be the soul source of data for 'can-i-deploy'
+This will allow Pactflow to be the sole source of data for 'can-i-deploy'
 6. Clean up any code and API calls that were used to run Pactflow and existing Pact Brokers in parallel.
+The pact publication and pact verification steps in your pipeline that used the old Pact Brokers can be removed.